JON SCHUELERAmerican 1916 - 1992

-In a 1975 he had a solo exhibition at the Whitney Museum (New York) and in the same year appeared in Landscapes, Interior and Exterior: Avery, Rothko and Schueler at the Cleveland Institute of Fine Arts.
+In a 1975 he had a solo exhibition at the Whitney Museum and in the same year appeared in Landscapes, Interior and Exterior: Avery, Rothko and Schueler at the Cleveland Institute of Fine Arts.
 In 1981 Schueler painted in the Talbot Rice Centre in the University of Edinburgh for six weeks on view to the public in an exhibition called The Search.
 His work also appears in various public collections including Scottish National Gallery of Modern Art (Edinburgh), National Gallery of Australia (Canberra) and Baltimore Museum of Art.
 After he passed away in 1992, his widow Magda Salveson started to edit and compile his memoirs which were then published as The Sound of Sleat: A Painter’s Life by Jon Schueler in 2000.